 Used in cleanrooms, isolators, operating theatres, offices, factories and waste processing sites

 Petri dishes are widely used to collect air samples passively and also in air samplers.
-Contact plates contain raised agar for surface sampling and in air samplers.
+Contact plates for environmental monitoring contain raised agar for surface sampling and in air samplers.
 Make sure your media is quality tested.

 These air samplers draw air onto a poured media plate.
 Used widely in areas of various grades